This Accessibility Statement applies to: uniformlaws.org (Uniform Law Commission)

 Accessibility Policy for Documents

-The ULC has multiple phases and categories of documents represented on our website.
-Due to the diversity of documents, the ULC has made the following commitments regarding document accessibility:
+The ULC has a large number of documents available on our website.
+Due to the quantity and diversity of these documents, the ULC has made the following commitments regarding document accessibility:

-The ULC also maintains a large archive of documents, both paper and digital across various file formats.
-All archived material will be provided in an accessible format upon request.
-Please contact the ULC Office (see below) to make these requests.
+The ULC also maintains a large archive of materials in both paper and digital form, stored in various file formats.
+The ULC will provide an ADA compliant version of any archived document upon request.
+Please contact the ULC Office at (312) 450-6600 or firstname.lastname@example.org to make these requests.

 Uniform Law Commission